vmware/load-balancer-and-ingress-services-for-kubernetes/docs/ako_crd_operator.md

 kubectl get events -n <namespace> --field-selector involvedObject.name=<name>
 ```

-### Common Issues

-1. **Object not created on Avi Controller**
-   - Check operator logs for errors
-   - Verify Avi Controller credentials
-   - Ensure network connectivity to Avi Controller

-2. **Status shows CreationFailed**
-   - Check CRD spec for validation errors
-   - Verify tenant and cloud configuration on Avi Controller
-   - Check operator logs for detailed error messages

-3. **Object stuck in deletion**
-   - Check if object is referenced by other Avi objects
-   - Verify operator has permissions to delete objects
-   - Check finalizers on the CRD object

 ## Upgrade

 AKO CRD Operator is a dependency of AKO and can be upgraded when upgrading AKO.